4709th Air Defense Wing: History

 In 1955, ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
-As a result of Project Arrow, the 52d Fighter Group (Air Defense) replaced the 518th Air Def Gp at Suffolk County and the 329th Fighter Group (Air Defense) replaced the 4700th Air Def Gp.
-Because Project Arrow called for fighter squadrons to be assigned to their traditional group headquarters, the 2nd and 5th FIS at McGuire AFB moved to Suffolk County AFB and were replaced at McGuire by the 332d FIS and the 539th FIS, which moved from other ADC bases and took over their personnel and aircraft.
+As a result of Project Arrow, the 52d Fighter Group (Air Defense) replaced the 518th Group at Suffolk County and the 329th Fighter Group (Air Defense) replaced the 4700th Group.
+Because Project Arrow called for fighter squadrons to be assigned to their traditional group headquarters, the 2nd and 5th Squadrons moved from McGuire to Suffolk County and were replaced at McGuire by the 332d and 539th Fighter-Interceptor Squadrons, which moved from other ADC bases and took over their personnel and aircraft.

 In preparation for the implementation of the Semi-Automatic Ground Environment (SAGE) air defense system, the 4621st Air Defense Wing (SAGE) was organized at McGuire in the Spring of 1956 and assigned to the 26th Air Division.
-It was initially attached to the 4709th Air Defense Wing and two squadrons programmed for the SAGE system were assigned to the 4709th as well, until the 4621st Wing assumed the mission of the 4709th wing in October, and the 4709th was discontinued shortly thereafter.
-Because areas of responsibility were changing with the implementation of SAGE, Dover AFB, Delaware's 46th FIS, flying Starfires had been transferred to the wing from the 4710th Air Defense Wing in March, as was a second squadron activated at Dover later that month, the 98th FIS, flying F-89 Scorpion aircraft.
+It was initially attached to the 4709th Air Defense Wing and two squadrons programmed for the SAGE system were assigned to the 4709th as well, until the 4621st Wing assumed the mission of the 4709th Wing in October, and the 4709th was discontinued shortly thereafter.
+Because areas of responsibility were changing with the implementation of SAGE, Dover Air Force Base, Delaware's 46th Fighter-Interceptor Squadron, flying Starfires had been transferred to the 4709th Wing from the 4710th Air Defense Wing in March, as was a second squadron activated at Dover later that month, the 98th Fighter-Interceptor Squadron, flying Northrop F-89 Scorpion aircraft.